-How to Get Your Mileage Reimbursement
+How to Get Your Workers Comp Travel Expenses

 Virginia law allows for injured workers to receive a mileage reimbursement for their travel expenses for trips to the medical appointments, meetings with vocational rehab counselors, and job interviews.
 If you’re not sure how to get your mileage reimbursement, I’ll explain the process for you here.
 Keep in mind, workers compensation insurance doesn’t reimburse mileage for driving to the pharmacy or going to a hearing.
 The workers compensation insurance company will reimburse mileage for accepted claims.
 They will not reimburse mileage for denied claims – until the claim has been won at a hearing or accepted by the insurance company.